joaobaptista03/joaobaptista03/README.md

 **I have worked in multiple projects, using languages like C, C#, Java, Python, and Haskell.
 I've learned HTML, CSS, JS (and Node), SQL, and MATLAB as well, but I am more used to Software Programming.**

-**All the repositories started with "UMinho" are projects developed in the course.**
+**The repositories started with "UMinho" are projects developed in the course.
+All the others are Own Projects that I developed in order to enhance my programming skills.**

 **Check out my Portfolio 🙂: joaopedrobaptista.pt**